akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Beatrice sighed.
 ‘But how did you know that it was not his heart failing?
 That the foxglove would be wrong to give him.’

 Aldwina did not answer at once, but wiped the last of the hawthorn leaves from the knife and set it aside.
-‘Well, think of it this way: a heart can race for many reasons,’ she said, her words measured out with care.
-‘Fear, exhaustion, a fever, or a flaw in the heart itself.
-The trick is to read the whole man, not the single sign.’

-She sat and took firm hold of Beatrice’s hands.
-‘His hands were cold.
-You felt them when you brought the blanket.
-Cold hands with a racing heart, that is like a frightened animal pulling back from a flame.
-His heart was not sick, but answering a command.’

-‘What command?’

-‘He had worked too long in the heat, so his body believed it was in danger.
-His racing heart was not the illness, but the cure.’
-She paused.
-‘Foxglove would have silenced it.’

-Beatrice was entirely silent as she looked at her own hands, remembering the feel of the tremor, the jar in her fingers.

-‘So his cold hands told you,’ she said uncertainly.

-Aldwina looked at Beatrice for a long and decisive moment.

-‘Beatrice, when we bake bread, how did you know the bread was ready?’
+‘Beatrice, how do you know when the bread is ready when we bake it?’

 ‘By the hollow thump?’